pelotech/jsonnet-controller/README.md

 ```bash
 kubectl apply -f config/samples/apps_v1_konfiguration.yaml
 ```

+There are also examples of using this controller with Flux's `source-controller` now.
+But, like the rest of this project, this is all very PoC still.
+The examples use the whoami jsonnet snippets in this repository as well.
+See the example [GitRepository](hack/manifests/git-repo.yaml) and [Konfiguration](hack/manifests/konfig.yaml).

+---

 There will be generated documentation later, but for now to see all Konfiguration options, view the [source code](api/v1/konfiguration_types.go) (specifically the `json` tags).